finos/FDC3/docs/context/ref/ChatInitSettings.md

 | `options.allowAddUser`         | boolean     | No       | `true`: members will be allowed to add other members to the chat     |

-If _members_ or _chatName_ are not provided, the application executing this intent is expectd to provide a mean to enter such information.
+If _members_ or _chatName_ are not provided, the application executing this intent is expected to provide a means to enter such information.

 ## Example